 In the 1960s, the political climate in America was beginning to change.
-The country previously had been steeped in racism against African Americans and the majority of the nation was considered to be a segregated country.
+The country had in previous history been steeped in racism against African Americans and the majority of the nation was considered to be a segregated country.
 There were separate schools for races, separate water fountains there were restaurants that said “whites only” and this was considered the norm, especially in the south.
 Yet in 1954, a major shift happened and the first major landmark in the road to Civil Rights was paved.

 The Supreme Court, headed by Earl Warren, voted unanimously that it was unconstitutional and unjust to have laws forcing segregation between whites and blacks.
 As the highest level of law in the land, they ordered for the immediate desegregation of public schools in all states.
 This was no small task and it was no small action.
 Previously, states had a certain degree of control over their ability to enforce discrimination laws.
 They maintained that they had the sovereign right, as free states, to enforce these laws and as such, discrimination and segregation ran rampant.
 Those laws were known as Jim Crow Laws and they reigned supreme until the legal case known as Brown vs. Board of Education came before the Supreme Court.
 It was from there, in 1954, that it was made known that legally enforced segregation of schools would come to an end.